 To request disability services, you should complete an online application.
 This will assist staff in understanding more about you, the reason for your appointment, and any challenges you may be experiencing.
 The information you provide will also help the Accommodations Specialist to prepare for your appointment and to ensure that your needs are addressed as completely as possible.

-Students with disabilities should contact the DSS office to set up an initial appointment, or intake.
-At the intake the student and the DSS Coordinator will discuss the nature of the student's disability; the barriers that are impacting the student's ability to successfully participate in or complete a program or activity; and possible solutions, such as reasonable accommodations.
+Once your application is received, a DSS staff member will contact you to schedule an initial appointment.
+At this appointment, you and the Accommodations Specialist will discuss the nature of your disability, the barriers that are impacting your ability to successfully participate in or complete a program or activity, and possible solutions, such as reasonable accommodations.

-Students who request accommodations through the DSS office should provide documentation that describes their disability and its likely impact on educational experiences.
-Documentation varies depending on the nature of the disability, but generally includes information about what the disability is, how it was diagnosed, who made the diagnosis and when, and the history of how the disability has impacted the student's educational experience.
-If no disability exists, or no documentation is available, students are encouraged to meet with the DSS Coordinator to discuss what documentation is necessary and options for obtaining it.
+At your initial appointment, you should be prepared to provide documentation that describes your disability and its likely impact on your educational experiences.
+Documentation varies depending on the nature and scope of the disability, but generally includes information about what the disability is, how it was diagnosed, who made the diagnosis and when, and the history of how the disability has impacted your educational experience.
+If no disability exists, or no documentation is available, you are still encouraged to meet with the Accommodations Specialist to discuss options for assessing potential academic barriers, how the barriers relate to your disability, and (if applicable), options for obtaining supporting documentation.

 You should be aware that other colleges and universities may have different documentation guidelines and that testing agencies (such as the Regional office of Education and state testing boards) may require different or additional documentation.

 The Association on Higher Education and Disability (AHEAD) has provided professional guidance regarding disability documentation in higher education.
 Rock Valley College uses AHEAD's professional guidance as a framework when using documentation to establish disability and support accommodation requests.